Anine Bing

-Anine Bing (born November 30, 1982, in Denmark) is a Danish model, influencer, and fashion designer.
+Anine Bing (born 30 November 1982) is a Danish model, influencer, and fashion designer.
 She began her career as a fashion model in the early 2000s and gained attention, in part due to her relationship with Swedish footballer Anders Svensson.

 Bing later moved to Los Angeles, where she transitioned into music and became the lead singer of the band Kill Your Darlings.
 In 2012, she retired from modeling and launched her fashion line, Anine Bing Corp.

 Early years

 Bing was born in Denmark to a Danish father and half-Brazilian mother.
 She is one of four children.
 At age 7, Bing started to take violin lessons, but eventually turned to singing.
 She performed with the Royal Danish Academy of Music choir.
 At age 10, her family emigrated from Denmark to Sweden because of her father's career.
 At age 14, she began working at a restaurant to earn money before becoming a model.
 Bing attended the Waldorf School where she played the flute, violin, and guitar.